dsandeepchary/flytta-app/README.md

 # FlyttaApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
-   Clone the project:      g`it clone http://github.com/dsandeepchary/flytta-app`
+   1.Clone the project:      g`it clone http://github.com/dsandeepchary/flytta-app`

-   Get into project:      `cd flytta-app`
+   2. Get into project:      `cd flytta-app`

-   Install dependencies : `npm install`
+   3. Install dependencies : `npm install`

-   Run with ng serve and fire up a browser with `http://localhost:4200/`
+   4. Run with `ng serve` and fire up a browser with `http://localhost:4200/`

 ## Development server